librity/ft_born2beroot/README.md

 Advanced Packaging Tool (`apt`) and `apt-get` are a collection of CLI tools.
 `apt-get` was the first sub-project of `apt`.

-Debian comes with `apt` by default.
+Debian comes with `apt` (Advanced Package Tool) by default.

+### `apt` Virtual Packages

+When there are different packages that would all satisfy the same arbitrary dependency, that dependency is given a dummy name and becomes a virtual package: a named group of packages that provide similar basic functionality.
+This allows for other packages to require dependencies without needing to know exactly which package is being used.

 ### PAM (Pluggable Authentication Modules)